Procedures for Making Enquiries, Appeals and complaints

 TLM will accept appeals in relation to three areas

-• Appeals against results – when a centre is still dissatisfied with an examination result or results following the enquiries about results process.
+• Appeals against results – when a centre is still dissatisfied with an examination result or results following the enquiries about the results process.

 • Appeals against malpractice decisions – following a decision to apply a penalty because of malpractice in an examination/assessment.